Online Exhibition

 HUDSON YARDS TOWER D

-This rendering visualizes the eastern section, looking north, of the future West Side extension of Midtown's business district, Hudson Yards.
+The rendering on the left visualizes the eastern section, looking north, of the future West Side extension of Midtown's business district, Hudson Yards.
 Since 2001, the City of New York, the Metropolitan Transportation Authority, and the State of New York have collaborated on a master plan for a 26-acre development site to be built on a platform above the commuter train storage and maintenance yards owned by the MTA-Long Island Rail Road (LIRR).
 The rail yard is located between West 30th and West 33rd Streets from 10th to 12th Avenues and consists of an eastern portion (Eastern Rail Yard) and western portion (Western Rail Yard), divided by 11th Avenue.

 In May 2008, the MTA selected the Related Companies to develop the entire site.
 Working with a financial partner, Oxford Properties Group, Related has undertaken as its first phase the Eastern Rail Yard - approximately 13-acres that will accommodate approximately 6.6 million gross square feet of mixed-use development, including office, residential, hotel, retail, cultural and parking facilities, and public open space.